In this guide, we will discuss the safest dishes to use when it comes to mealtime.

 When choosing the safest plates to use, you’ll want non-toxic dinnerware that’s simple in terms.

-We know from earlier that highly decorated plates tend to contain lead and cadmium, so the following dishware is somewhat plain.
+We know from earlier that highly decorated plates contain lead and cadmium, so the following dishware is somewhat bare.

 Plain means sleek, modern, and SAFE!